 Hidden Acres, Mead

-If you’re looking for an overnight stay in a verdant orchard, look no further than Hidden Acres in scenic Green Bluff north of Spokane.
+If you’re looking for an overnight stay in a verdant orchard, look no further than Hidden Acres in Green Bluff, north of Spokane.
 Spring through fall delivers an abundance of produce like morels, cherries, apples, and lavender.
-Guests can hang out with the resident animals, which range from pigs and goats to rabbits and peacocks.
-Time your visit right and you could also get a hayride.
+Guests can hang out with the resident animals, which range from pigs and goats to rabbits.

 Accommodations: Tent camping is available year-round (you can bring your own or rent one on site).
 In the spring and summer months, yurts are also available.